 - g) An apron shall extend the full length of the ramp on the right-hand side.
 The apron must have a minimum depth under water of 20cm when the ramp is set for the 1.80m height in Men's divisions.
 Ramp aprons shall be of a different colour or shade from the ramp surface to provide a satisfactory contrast between apron, water and jump surface. - h) 6.40m, and 6.80m length markings, clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
 Older ramps with permanently embedded 6.70m length markings shall also be allowed.
-A 7.10m length marking will be added if the jump can extend the length beyond 6.80m and still keep other required parameters, e.g. length under water of 50cm. - A line visible from shore shall be painted at the centre of and just below the take-off edge for meter sighting purposes.
-The jump ramp must be securely anchored in place so that the centre take-off edge will not vary more than the sighted width of the crosshair on both meters after coming to static rest.
-"Static rest" is the position assumed by the ramp in ambient water not affected by boat wakes, skiers' wakes or backwash. - j) All measurements of the ramp shall be made under competition conditions, including the weight of watering equipment, and not including the weight of a skier. - k) The jump apron shall have a minimum angle of 28° from perpendicular and a maximum angle of 60°.
-The recommended angle is 45°. - I) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
+A 7.10m length marking will be added if the jump can extend the length beyond 6.80m and still keep other required parameters, e.g. length under water of 50cm. - i) All measurements of the ramp shall be made under competition conditions, including the weight of watering equipment, and not including the weight of a skier. - j) The jump apron shall have a minimum angle of 28o from perpendicular and a maximum angle of 60°.
+The recommended angle is 45°. - k) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
 Wax surfaces on wood will remain their natural colour.